 Customer experience (CX) is the linchpin to make-or-break business success.
-But in the current environment, what you know about your company’s CX is in flux, whether you planned for it or not.
+But in a crisis, what you know about your company’s CX is in flux, whether you planned for it or not.
 With a CX-centered mindset, you can create internal clarity, take care of your customers and strengthen your brand.
-There are tangible actions you can take today to realign and even redefine your customer experience to ensure it is contributing positively to your business.
+There are tangible actions you can take today to improve and even redefine your customer experience to ensure it is contributing positively to your business.

 Ready to dive in?
 Here are the steps we’ll take you through:

 - Understand the leader mindset – including your own

 - Understand your customers’ and employees’ evolving mindsets

 The core of customer experience has always been empathy.
 But in the current climate, empathy has become another marketing buzzword.
 It can be hard to be empathetic when your customers may not even know how they feel.
 In times of crisis, even more so than other times, a customer’s interaction with a company triggers immediate and lingering effects on their sense of trust and loyalty.
 Actions and words that satisfy the average customer’s needs can leave important questions unanswered for others.
 As a result, organizations are challenging themselves on what it means to be agile, flexible and creative – and some are finding they come up short.

 The solution?
 We need to think systematically about what this crisis means, not just react with new tactics.
 The fundamentals of engagement have changed and we have to look at everything with fresh eyes and without bias.
 There is power in awareness by itself, which is the first step in doing things differently.
 But for any meaningful change to take place, it has to start from within.
 You need to recognize the new, ever-shifting landscape and adapt your customer experience approach with courage and zero assumptions.
 Freeing your team from the clarity of the past will help them embrace the uncertainty of the new normal.

 2. Understand the leader mindset – including your own